Member Handbook

 • Results of your SIS

-If something is not correct in the findings from you SIS, you can discuss your concerns with your care manager and guardian, if applicable.
+If something is not correct in the findings from your SIS, you can discuss your concerns with your care manager and guardian, if applicable.
 If you believe your support needs have changed, you should also talk with your care manager.

 Risk/Support Needs Assessment